 The junior year is the time for students to think more seriously about what they want to do after graduation and make sure they have experiences relevant to that goal.
 Faculty play an important role in preparing students for what comes after Mac, in concert with staff in key offices on campus whose missions are to assist students with this transition.

 1) Careers.
 It is increasingly common for students to seek jobs after graduation, instead of immediately going to graduate school.
-The Career Development Center (CDC) is the central office on campus that can help students think about their interests, jobs, and how to prepare for employment after Mac.
+Career Exploration is the central office on campus that can help students think about their interests, jobs, and how to prepare for employment after Mac.
 Internships are great ways for students to determine if a field is a good fit, to make contacts and to develop skills to highlight on a resume.
-The Internship Program works with students who want to receive academic credit for unpaid experiences, although short-term, non-credit bearing internships can also be valuable, especially early in the college career.
+The Internship Program (now housed within the Career Exploration office) works with students who want to receive academic credit for unpaid experiences, although short-term, non-credit bearing internships can also be valuable, especially early in the college career.
 Having several internships, with increasing responsibilities, is ideal.
 Networking with alumni is also important to career development and many departments host events to facilitate these connections.
-Additionally, the Alumni Office can help students make contact with alumni in many different fields.
+Additionally, the Alumni Engagement can help students make contact with alumni in many different fields.
 Finally student employment, both on and off-campus, can be an important component of a successful job search.
 Building relationships with supervisors, who can later serve as references, is as important as the skills students develop from these part-time jobs.